ssrwpo/ssr/README.md

   storeSubscription,
   // Optional: An object containing your application reducers appReducers,
-  // Optional: An array of your redux middleware of choice appMiddlewares,
   // Optional: An array of your collection names appCursorNames,
   // Optional: Add a redux store that watches for URL changes